nsarno/knock/README.md

 - **Find the authenticated entity from the token payload (when authenticating a request)**

 By default, Knock assumes the payload as a subject (`sub`) claim containing the entity's id and calls `find` on the model.
-If you want to modify this behaviour, implement in your entity model a class method `from_token_payload` that takes the payload in argument.
+If you want to modify this behaviour, implement within your entity model a class method `from_token_payload` that takes the payload in argument.